Daruyami/AoC-2020-solutions-by-Daruyami/AoC/day2/readme.md

-This one also was *kinda* easy but this time I've made few mistakes and forgot about the `:` few times that exhausted me to the level of not caring if it is readable or not lol.
+This one also was easy but took me a while because I forgot about frickin `:` so many times I actually thought about giving up.